 - Antioxidants are used as food additives to help guard against food deterioration.

 - High-dose supplements of antioxidants may be linked to health risks in some cases.

-- There is good evidence that eating a diet with lots of vegetables and fruits is healthy and lowers risks of certain diseases.
+- There is good evidence that eating a diet with numerous vegetables and fruits is healthy and lowers the risks of certain diseases.

 - Relatively strong reducing acids can have anti-nutrient effects by binding to dietary minerals such as iron and zinc in the gastrointestinal tract and preventing them from being absorbed.

 - Oxidative stress is thought to contribute to the development of a wide range of diseases including Alzheimer's disease, Parkinson's disease, the pathologies caused by diabetes, rheumatoid arthritis, and neurodegeneration in motor neuron diseases.